 Some people will describe line editing as ‘mechanical editing’.
 This refers to the rigid nature of the line editing process, which looks to fix errors in the prose to match the strict rules of a style manual.

-In its simplest terms, the line editing process will involve the editor reading each line of your book and applying the rules from the appropriate style manual.
+In its simplest terms, the process will involve the developmental editor reading each line of your book and applying the rules from the appropriate style manual.

 Here’s an example…

 The Chicago Manual of Style suggests we handle numbers in prose in the following manner: